-• Restore System Partition from User Backup Drive: Overwrites the C:\ partition (only) on the existing system drive with the C:\ partition on the external user backup drive.
-This allows you to insert a User Backup drive into a removable drive bay (or otherwise connect it), and regain a functional system partition as stored on the clone drive.
+Restore System Partition from User Backup Drive: Overwrites the C:\ partition (only) on the existing system drive with the C:\ partition on the external user backup drive.
+This allows you to insert a User Backup drive into a removable drive bay (or otherwise connect it) and regain a functional system partition as stored on the clone drive.

-A Note: This feature is intended to allow a restore operation of the system drive that the clone was prepared on.
+- Note: This feature is intended to allow a restore operation of the system that the clone was prepared on.
 It is not intended to allow restoration from another Viz Vectar Plus system.
 Using the Restore System Partition from User Backup Drive to restore another Viz Vectar Plus system is unsupported.
-In a dire emergency, however (such as if a system drive fails when no User Backup from the same unit has been prepared) a User Backup created on a similar Viz Vectar Plus model can be helpful as follows:

-- · Install the other User Backup drive to replace the defunct system drive. - · Power up, and at the boot selection screen select ManageVectar Plus. - · Choose Restore System Partition to Factory Defaults, and follow prompts.
+In an emergency, however (such as if a system drive fails when no User Backup from the same unit has exists) a User Backup created on a similar Viz Vectar Plus model can be helpful as follows: - · Install the other User Backup drive to replace the defunct system drive. - · Power up, and at the boot selection screen select ManageVectar Plus. - · Choose Restore System Partition to Factory Defaults, and follow prompts.

-It will be necessary to re-activate Windows, re-enter the registration unlock code, and possibly update the Viz Vectar Plus software after the restoration process in this case.
-Be aware that the approach above is not encouraged, since minor hardware differences between the two Viz Vectar Plus systems involved may result in issues in the Windows installation.
+It will be necessary to re-activate Windows, re-enter the registration unlock code, and possibly update the Viz Vectar Plus software after restoration.
+This approach is not encouraged, since minor hardware differences between systems may result in issues.
 As well, the new system drive will no longer have a factory restore partition.
-Still it might be better than nothing in a crisis.
+Still, it might be better than nothing in a crisis.